HSG Charitable Foundation Patient Safety Grant

 Announcements and Updates

-I am pleased to announce that the Healthcare Services Group Charitable Foundation (HSGCF) board of directors has once again approved a $125,000 budget to award Patient Safety Grants to Missouri Hospital Plan (MHP) member hospitals in 2024.
+I am pleased to announce that the Healthcare Services Group Charitable Foundation (HSGCF) board of directors has once again approved a $125,000 budget to award Patient Safety Grants to Missouri Hospital Plan (MHP) member hospitals in 2025.

 Patient Safety Grants will be awarded for projects that improve quality, reduce patient harm and/or improve patient outcomes for Missouri Hospital Plan members.
 The program objective is to encourage and support member efforts in developing and implementing innovative patient safety and quality initiatives in a collaborative process with physicians.
-Projects should aim to reduce or eliminate risk of adverse events and improve patient care.
+Projects should aim to reduce or eliminate the risk of adverse events and improve patient care.

 The HSGCF and HSG Risk Management and Patient Safety Division worked closely together to develop this grant opportunity for MHP member hospitals and are very excited to support our member hospitals in their efforts to improve patient safety.
 Throughout this process, the Foundation and Risk Management staff will be available to provide technical assistance and feedback to applicants and recipients.